How To Create Linnean Taxa

 The completed Arctos taxon page for Laubierina peregrinator identifies the key elements of each taxon.

 Create Taxon Name

-Select the preferred local Source: Arctos, Arctos Plants, or WoRMS (via Arctos).
+Select the Local Source used for your collection: Arctos, Arctos Plants, or WoRMS (via Arctos).
 Note the cautions about the taxon cloning process in the red box.
 Only the listed ranks will transfer from the selected source to the local classification.
-These ranks are used to build the classification for the name created and are important tools for discovery of objects.
-If any are missing, you can add them on the next screen.
+These ranks are used to build “specimen data” which are used to create labels, locate specimens, etc. If any are missing, you can add them on the next screen.

 After selecting the Source, click “Create cloned classification.”

 Enter the Classification Metadata appropriate to your taxon.
 Add as many rows as needed.
 Two terms will be created automatically from the taxon name and classification.
 These are the display_name (an HTML-formatted namestring) and the scientific_name.